Agni-EkAkinchan/Bahushruta-Fonts/README.md

 2) Need to create independent files for each language which can fallback on each other. (so that user can exclude all scripts he/she can read).
 It is not happening right now (despite mentioning same family for them) so this one file with multiple languages is temporary workaround.
 ----------------------------------------------------
 to use,
-download and install ttf file, in chrome->setting->appearance->customise fonts-> choose bahushruta devanagari for standard and sans serif
+go to page of lipi of your choice, download (right click, save link as) and install ttf file, in chrome->setting->appearance->customise fonts-> choose bahushruta devanagari for standard and sans serif

-if updating, close all instances of browser before installing newer file. (if not done, new file wont show effect till computer is restarted)
+If updating, close all instances of browser before installing newer file. (if not done, new file wont show effect till computer is restarted)